colaberry/trust-before-intelligence-book/manuscript/appendix/appendix_b_inpact_framework_reference.md

     class Note1 note
 ```

-**Figure B.1: INPACTâ„¢ Six Agent Needs Framework**
+**Figure B.1: INPACT™ Six Agent Needs Framework**

-The INPACTâ„¢ framework identifies six architectural requirements agents must fulfill to earn user trust.
-All six needs are interdependentâ€"missing even one significantly increases the risk of joining the 95% of AI pilots that fail to achieve ROI.
+The INPACT™ framework identifies six architectural requirements agents must fulfill to earn user trust.
+All six needs are interdependent—missing even one significantly increases the risk of joining the 95% of AI pilots that fail to achieve ROI.

 ---

-## The Six INPACTÃ¢â€žÂ¢ Needs
+## The Six INPACT™ Needs

 ### I - Instant: Speed Builds Confidence